Hansimov/gtav-filmmaker/dev-plan.md

 Todo list:

-* remove the restrictions of rockstar recording duration
+* [optional] remove the restrictions of rockstar recording duration
+    * Or just DEPRECATE the rockstar editor completely, and use Windows video and audio api to record them, which is a more feasible solution
     * the time limit of recording seems to be hard-coded in the GTA5.exe file, but there are still some possible methods to walk around.
 The time limit seems to depend on the number of events and business of environments.
         * Hack the GTA5.exe and modify the parameter which sets the limit
             * Hard but not impossible I guess, since the hex format of the .exe file still reveals some infos according to my simple diving